github/docs/content/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces.md

 As an example, if a codespace is active for 1 hour and 15 minutes, then the compute cost will be the hourly cost of the codespace, as determined by its machine type, multiplied by 1.25.

-You can restrict compute usage by stopping your codespaces.
+You can control compute usage by stopping your codespaces.
 For information, see "[Stopping and starting a codespace](/codespaces/developing-in-codespaces/stopping-and-starting-a-codespace)."
 Codespaces are stopped automatically after a configurable period of inactivity.
 The timeout period can be configured by the user, or at the organization level.
 For more information, see "[Setting your timeout period for {% data variables.product.prodname_github_codespaces %}](/codespaces/customizing-your-codespace/setting-your-timeout-period-for-github-codespaces)" and "[Restricting the idle timeout period](/codespaces/managing-codespaces-for-your-organization/restricting-the-idle-timeout-period)."

 ### Billing for storage usage
 For {% data variables.product.prodname_github_codespaces %} billing purposes, storage compromises the disk space used by all of the codespaces and prebuilds in your account.
 This includes any files used by the codespaces, such as cloned repositories, configuration files, and extensions, among others.
 Storage is billed for all of your existing codespaces, regardless of whether they are active or stopped.
 The storage billing for a codespace ends when it is deleted.

 Codespace storage is reported in GB-months.
 Your billing month runs from a fixed day in one month until the same day in the next month.
 In most cases the day of the month is determined by the day you started on your current {% data variables.product.prodname_dotcom %} plan.
-Your GB-month storage, is calculated as follows.
+Your GB-month storage is calculated as follows.
 Once every hour, the storage used by all of your currently active and stopped codespaces is assessed.
 This figure is then divided by the number of hours in the current billing month: `total storage size / hours this month`.
 The result is added to the running total for codespace storage for the month.

 For example, if you have one codespace that uses 100 GB of storage and has existed for one hour you will have used `100 / (24 * 30) = 0.1388` GB-months of storage in a 30-day month.
 If your use of GitHub Codespaces during a 30-day month consists of two 100 GB codespaces that both existed for three full days then there will be `24 * 3` hourly reports for the storage of these codespaces, giving a total of: `(24 * 3) * 200 / (24 * 30) = 20` GB-months.